Skip to main content

 Expected outputs

-• A set of core standards of trauma-informed pedagogy in higher education.
+• A set of core standards of trauma-informed pedagogy in higher education and methods to measure against these in practice.

 • Recommendations relating to good practice and areas for improvement for higher education programmes that participate.